cotodevel/toolchaingenericds-multimediaplayer/README.md

 /release folder has the latest binary precompiled for your convenience.

+Notes:
 Many thanks to DSOrganize and it's author(s), since the audio stream code was taken from there... except there is no memory issues this time to play audio files at all!!!!

+MP3 Support was removed because MAD library is so buggy and literally the only one needing POLLING instead of interrupts to perform frame decoding.
+I will look for alternatives.. and if everything goes well, MP3 support will be restored.

 Coto